 Watch for any changes in behaviour such as not sleeping or becoming more irritable as it comes closer to starting school.
 These can be signs of increased anxiety.
 Refer to our website for information on anxiety and strategies to help manage this.
 Listening to their concerns and talking about what is worrying them is important.

 Routine is important.
-Children with learning differences dislike change and surprises.
+Children with learning differences find change and surprises hard.
 Helping them establish a routine for getting ready in the morning and for after school helps them feel less anxious.

 How to visit your school